aDENTinTIME/AirBnB_clone_v2/README.md

 + Execute operation on objects. e.g. Count, compute statistics, etc.
 + Update object's attributes.
 + Destroy an object.

+In this version of the clone, we use a database, MySql to store our data.
+This makes things more manipulatable, each instance of an object equates to a row in a table.
+We also connect realated instances, so we can easily say something like, "show me the cities in a state" (not in so many words) and get back a list of cities.

 #### Usage